Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Entry #2

-The second entry scenario is not specified beyond simulating being a Security Analyst investigating network traffic using Wireshark.
+In this secon entry I simulated being a Security Analyst tasked with investigating network traffic using Wireshark.

 This is my documentation of the activity: